 If you like amusement parks, you must make sure to visit the Hong Kong Disneyland.
-Besides, on a typical Hong Kong tours, you can visit the Victoria Park, Lantau Island, Ocean Park, Ngong Ping 360, and Hong Kong Convention and Exhibition Centre, among others.
+Besides, on a typical Hong Kong tours, you can visit the Victoria Park, Lantau Island, Ocean Park, Ngong Ping 360, and Convention and Exhibition Centre, among others.
 Check out the wax figurines of famous celebrities at the Madame Tussauds Hong Kong.

 Colorful monasteries galore